 The Cooper Union for the Advancement of Science and Art is an all-honors private college that occupies a singular place in America's educational and social landscape.
 The Cooper Union's graduates, with a rigorous education in architecture, art or engineering—all of them beneficiaries of a half-tuition scholarship—become the visionary thinkers, creators and innovators who change the world in the service of humankind.

-Specific admissions and credit requirements vary in the three schools and are defined in the course catalog.
+Specific admissions and credit requirements vary in the three schools and are defined in the pages below.

 Undergraduate Degree Programs

 A program that includes five years of design, four years of structures and culminates with a thesis

 Includes studies in drawing, film/video, graphic design, painting, photography, printmaking and sculpture.
 Note: a certificate program is also offered in art to matriculated students.